Portland Cider Co.

 modern, personalization and character as the brand becomes bigger and grows into the future.

-Overall, it was found that the site was extremely text heavy, and utilized way too many colors.
+Overall, the site was extremely text heavy, and utilized way too many colors.
 It made the site feel more like a digital book instead of an enjoyable website.
 To help rectify this, I decided to focus on the ‘show, don’t tell’ method of storytelling.
 The brand prided themselves on homegrown and local ingredients, but yet never showed that element off.
 This lead me to focus on a more photogenic approach.

 The inclusion of photography helped develop a nice sense of color and visually brought the flavors of each cider to life.
 To help make the copy feel more approachable, I used the hide and reveal method for the product description to ensure the viewer never got too overwhelmed while viewing.
-This photo-driven approach was then further applied across the entire site.